mui/material-ui/README.md

 npm install material-ui-pickers -S
 ```

-We are using material-ui-icons font to display icons.
-We are working on additional way to pass icons,but for now its required.
-Just add this to your html
+We are using material-ui-icons font to display icons.Just add this to your html
 ```html
 <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">
 ```
+If you dont want to use icon font, or you are already use `material-ui-icons` you can pass any icon to the components with the following props
+* leftArrowIcon - arrow left for datepicker
+* rightArrowIcon - arrow right for datepicker
+* dateRangeIcon - date tab icon for datetimepicker
+* timeIcon - time tab icon for datetimepicker

 ### Usage
 Here is a quick example of how to use this package